fmstacco/healthylife-organicshop/README.md

 ### Bugs Fixed

-Along the development of Health Life Organic Shop application some error appeared during the debug process which were corrected, for example programming errors due to not running migrations, path errors, among others.
+Along the development of the Health Life Organic Shop application some error appeared during the debug process which were corrected, for example programming errors due to not running migrations, path errors, among others.
 Also during the website testing process some smaller errors appeared on the code validation and they were immediately corrected.

 Follow below some examples: